Super Mario's Wacky Worlds

 Are you a bad enough dude to

-While the available build has some high-quality artwork and several neat ideas (such as a walrus enemy and having Koopa Troopas dressed appropriately for each area), the game is unfinished and glitchy: enemies cannot hurt Mario, Mario cannot swim, levels cannot be completed (which means one has to restart the game in order to select another level), and some of the listed levels haven't been started on yet.
+While the available build has some high-quality artwork and several neat ideas (such as a walrus enemy and having Koopa Troopas dressed appropriately for each area), it's also obviously early in development: enemies cannot hurt Mario, Mario cannot swim, none of the levels can be completed (which means one has to restart the game in order to select another level), and some of the levels displayed on the title screen/level select don't actually exist.
 Still, what is present here looks promising, though it is unclear if development continued past this point.

 Internal Level Filenames

-While the internal filenames of most levels are variants of their names on the level select screen (i.e., Greek 1 is called "GREEK1" and Geometropolis 1 is called "GEOMETRO"), Greek 3 is called "ATLANTIS", which is appropriate because Greek 3 is an underwater level.
+While the internal filenames of most levels are variants of their names on the title/level select screen (i.e., Greek 1 is called "GREEK1" and Geometropolis 1 is called "GEOMETRO"), Greek 3 is called "ATLANTIS", which is appropriate because Greek 3 is an underwater level.

 - Ancient - Aztec (all)